AdyGCode/SaaS-BED-Notes/Session-09/S09-MongoDB-2-Installing-Windows.md

 ## Running Compass from Extracted Zip

-At college we need to add the Compass executable to the start menu.
+At college, we need to add the Compass executable to the start menu.
 This is done by:

 - Opening the `Laragon\bin\MongoDB\MongoDB-Compass\` folder
 - Locate the `MongoDBCompass.exe` file